api2cart/typescript-angular-sdk/OrderApi.md

 const request: OrderApiOrderShipmentListRequest = {
     // Retrieves shipments specified by order id
   orderId: "25",
-    // Used to retrieve entities via cursor-based pagination (it can\'t be used with any other filtering parameter) (optional)
-  pageCursor: "",
     // This parameter sets the number from which you want to get entities (optional)
   start: 0,
     // This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250 (optional)
   count: 20,
-    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
-  params: "id,model,price,images",
-    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
-  responseFields: "{status_code,pagination,result{shipment{id,order_id,shipment_provider,tracking_numbers{tracking_number},items{product_id,quantity}}}}",
-    // Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional)
-  exclude: "false",
+    // Used to retrieve entities via cursor-based pagination (it can\'t be used with any other filtering parameter) (optional)
+  pageCursor: "",
+    // Store Id (optional)
+  storeId: "1",
     // Retrieve entities from their creation date (optional)
   createdFrom: "2010-07-29 13:45:52",
     // Retrieve entities to their creation date (optional)